khaleelpaul-green/Weather-Dashboard/README.md

 inputt into the url of the second API call that would then produce all of the weather data needed to display for the user.

 Bugs/Missing Features:
-There are a couple bugs, such as the search history updates being delayed by a second press of the search button, as well as the weather icons being slightly displaced.
-Furthermore, the search history terms do not act as links to pull back up the respective city's forecast.
+There are a couple bugs, such as the search history updates being delayed by a second press of the search button.

 Link: https://khaleelpaul-green.github.io/Weather-Dashboard/